 Tremella is literally touted as one of the top beauty superfoods and is used in a bunch of cosmetic products.

-You got to admit it does have a beautiful look to it like some sort of sacred glistening jellyfish randomly sitting in the forest.
+You got to admit it does have a beautiful look to it like some sort of sacred glistening jellyfish which is a striking contrast to the dark color swatch of the forest.

 Seriously who needs a moisturizer when you have a natural form like this that doesn’t have nasty parabens?